 HyCRISTAL – Integrating Hydro-Climate Science into Policy Decisions for Climate-Resilient Infrastructure and Livelihoods in East Africa

-The HyCRISTAL project is connecting policymakers with rural communities to support long-term decision-making.
-It is one of five projects within the Future Climate for Africa (FCFA) programme, funded by the Department for International Development (DFID) and Natural Environment Research Council (NERC) in the UK.
+The HyCRISTAL project aimed to connect policymakers with rural communities to support long-term decision-making.
+It was one of five projects within the Future Climate for Africa (FCFA) programme, funded by the Department for International Development (DFID) and Natural Environment Research Council (NERC) in the UK.

-HyCRISTAL is developing pathways for new climate research to support the resilience of rural communities vulnerable to climate change, with an emphasis on the sectors of agriculture and fishing, and in the context of other drivers of change such as shifts in land-use and population growth.
+HyCRISTAL developed pathways for new climate research to support the resilience of rural communities vulnerable to climate change, with an emphasis on the sectors of agriculture and fishing, and in the context of other drivers of change such as shifts in land-use and population growth.

-EfD is leading on rural livelihood assessments, using household economy approaches (HEA and IHM).
+EfD led on rural livelihood assessments, using household economy approaches (HEA and IHM).
 This survey data is being used to provide insight into the potential livelihood impacts of a range of future climate scenarios in the Lake Victoria Basin, developed by other project partners.

 The Walker Institute research project webpage on HyCRISTAL can be found here

-The HEA methodology is now being applied by Evidence for Development and the Walker Institute to model the impact of climate change on rural livelihoods: to understand who will be affected and in what ways, by a defined climate change scenario, in a specified ‘livelihood zone’.
+The HEA methodology is now being applied by Evidence for Development and the Walker Institute in a joint project to model the impact of climate change on rural livelihoods: to understand who will be affected and in what ways, by a defined climate change scenario, in a specified ‘livelihood zone’.

 The IDAPS project is supporting decision making for more effective livelihoods policies in the face of climate change.
 The platform is designed to help build the resilience of communities across Africa to climate-related risks.
 IDAPS is integrating data from Climate, Crops, Hydrology and Livelihoods via an innovative cloud-based data platform, which will enable changes in livelihoods, relative to climate shocks, to be tracked over time and across regions.
 IDAPS brings together data sets from across disciplines and presents this data in ways that are meaningful and understandable to non-specialist stakeholders, enabling them to interact with this data for the first time.

-IDAPS is being created for stakeholders in Africa, along with researchers and practitioners around the world.
-In addition to the creation of a database, the IDAPS project aims to equip its users in Africa with relevant information as they seek to improve the lives of those suffering the effects of climate change.
+IDAPS is being created for stakeholders in Africa and elsewhere, along with researchers and practitioners around the world.
+In addition to the creation of a database, the IDAPS project aims to equip its users with relevant information as they seek to improve the lives of those suffering the effects of climate change.